SCOUTHIKE 2021 SUPER HEROES

 For further information refer to the relative pages above or contact:

-April 27th 2020 PRE-REGISTRATION APPLICATIONS CLOSE (don't bother applying late)
+April 26th 2021, or when number limit is reached, APPLICATIONS CLOSE (don't bother applying late)